-- The school administrator shall notify the parents or guardians and request an immediate conference. - The school administrator shall notify the appropriate law enforcement/juvenile agency. - The school administrator shall suspend the student for ten (10) days in accordance with the CCHS rules for out-of-school suspension and Board review.
+- The school administrator shall notify the parents or guardians and request an immediate conference. - The school administrator shall notify the appropriate law enforcement/juvenile agency. - The school administrator may suspend the student for ten (10) days in accordance with the CCHS rules for out-of-school suspension and Board review.

-Athletic Training Rule and Procedures
+Athletic Participation Rules and Procedures